Starting and customizing Galaxy on Terra

 • VM storage (persistent disk).

 You can adjust the compute profile and persistent disk size of your Galaxy instance VM (white boxes in the diagram above) to meet your analysis needs.
-Note: All Galaxy Cloud Environments come preinstalled with the latest version of Galaxy and a standard boot disk (gray boxes).

 How to start a Galaxy instance (default settings)